Written By Liz Oakes

 It is also not recommended to be used if you have gallstones, as it may interfere with your ability to absorb iron and fat soluble vitamins.

-If you are going to take remedies made from this herb, it is important for you to choose a Ginger root extract that is made from a standardized extract of the ginger root, in order to reap the full health benefits of ginger root.
+To reap the full health benefits of ginger root, if you are going to take remedies made from this herb, it is important for you to choose a ginger root extract that is made from a standardized extract of the ginger root.

 Use products made by pharmaceutical GMP compliant facilities.
 They may be dearer, but you will be getting a product that contains enough of the active ingredients to help your health problems.